vivek0066/aws_cost_optimization/README.md

-# aws_cost_optimization
+# aws cost optimization
-This repo will contain lambda functions for the optimisation of AWS resources.
+This repo will contain lambda functions for the optimization of AWS resources.